NkemOhanenye/CIS112/README.md

 # CIS112
 My projects done in CIS112, Data Structure-Algorithms

-The Majority of the labs were just simple edits by me instead of being coded by myself.
+The majority of the labs were just simple edits by me instead of being coded by myself.

-The Final Project is incomplete.
+The final project is incomplete.